alpdud/011ytradecraft/Lab - 2/Lab-2-Instructions.md

    cd /etc/metricbeat
    metricbeat setup -e
    ```
-   This will take a couple of mins to load the required ../assets into your Elastic cloud instance.
+   This will take a couple of mins to load the required assets into your Elastic cloud instance.
 6. Start the metricbeat service.
    ```bash
     sudo service metricbeat start